 Shreeve Crump & Low:

-Most everything in this jewellery store was out of my price range (but I did buy a gorgeous charm for my charm bracelet).
+Most everything in this jewelry store was out of my price range (but I did buy a gorgeous charm for my charm bracelet).
 Why did we visit?
-I like “firsts” and this company is the oldest jeweller in North America.
+I like “firsts” and this company is the oldest jeweler in North America.
 I am such a magpie, so just ogling the wares was fun, but I also like a bit of “everyday” history.
 Sure, sites dedicated to monumental events are important, but this store represents a tiny bit of ordinary history and that is interesting to me.
-Plus, they are home to the gurgling cod.
+Can you spot the charm I got to represent Boston, MA?

 Boston Public Garden: